 HDMI

-This document provides detailed instructions on the Quectel-Pi-H1 single-board computer's HDMI display interface identification, display connection methods, system configuration, and troubleshooting solutions, using an 11.6-inch HDMI display as an example.
+This document details the identification, connection methods, system configuration, and troubleshooting for the HDMI display interface on the Quectel-Pi-H1 single-board computer, using an 11.6-inch HDMI display as an example.

 HDMI Display Connection